Async-Domain-Flow/manifesto/README.md

 4. **Storages:** Repositories for persistence.
 5. **Communications:** Event-driven messaging systems.
 6. **Integrations:** Connections to external services and APIs.
-7. **Plataform:** Provide shared serviços and cross-cutting infrastructure tô support all layers of the architecture.
+7. **Plataform:** Provide shared services and cross-cutting infrastructure tô support all layers of the architecture.

 ---